|

 where the lesion may clear with topical preparations such as Ecanozole

 cream, spray and shampoo alone.
+In recurrent cases,

 treatment may take a longer time and it is better to use topical Ecanozole